Harry84/DevOps-Core-Fundamental-Project/README.md

 ### Front-end: Flask (HTML)

+* The entry point or homepage is navigated to via the "/" url suffix or alternatively the /register url endpoint.
+It provides a portal for new/existing students to register their attendance of a particular house.
+The houses are accessible via a drop down menu and a user input box is available to accept a user's name.

+* Once users input their name and house choice they are able to submit via a button.
+Their records then appear on the left hand side of the page along with any other students currently registered and their respective houses.

+* I am using Bootstrap 3 for the Navbar.
+The Navbar is coded into a base.html which can then be extended for the other pages.

+* There are various links in the Navbar.
+The title and register option bring the user back to the homepage.
+The Add Houses link allows a user to enter a new house choice into the db which then becomes accessible in the drop down menu on the homepage.

 ### Version Control: Git

 I plan to use git branching to develop different features for my app.
 Once I have a basic functionality working (app-setup) I will branch off when trying to tackle more complex features such as the update functionality via HTML.
 THis should be evidenced via my commit history.